 Sure, you can decide when you want to work.
 And, while the content you generate is up to you, there are some things you absolutely must include (if you live in the United States).
 Not because you want to, but because they are required.
 These are called blog disclosures.

 (Disclosure: I am not an attorney.
 The information presented here is not to be construed as legal advice.
-If you are unsure about if you need to disclose certain situations, you should seek legal counsel).
+If you are unsure if you need to disclose certain situations, you should seek legal counsel).

 Blog disclosures are rules established by the FTC (Federal Trade Commission).
 They ensure that your readers fully understand that you will be paid (or have been paid) for sharing the information contained in the post.

-Sponsored posts: This is an absolute must.
+Disclosures are a must on all sponsored posts.
 Since you were paid to write the post and talk about your client, you must advise your readers that it is a sponsored post.
 They must know that the relationship exists.
 This must be on every sponsored post you put onto your site.

-Affiliate links: Affiliate marketing is where you can make money on products you share — should your readers happen to buy.
+Affiliate marketing is where you can make money on products you share — should your readers happen to buy.
 Since there is a reason for you to share the product (other than the fact that you like it), your reader must know that if they make a purchase, you will make money.

 Blog disclosures can be simple.
 They should share that there is a relationship between the parties.
 In the instance of an affiliate partnership, they should educate your reader as to what an affiliate link means.

 Most of us had no clue what the word affiliate meant before we started blogging.
 That is also the case with your readers.
 They don’t have any idea what that word means either.
-So, if you only say, “This is an affiliate link” your reader will have no idea what you are telling them.
+So, if you only say, “This is an affiliate link,” your reader will have no idea what you are telling them.
 They don’t know the terminology.

-However, if you say, “This is an affiliate link, which means I make a small commission if you buy this product” then they do.
+However, if you say, “This is an affiliate link, which means I make a small commission if you buy this product,” then they do.
 But, putting that long wording onto every post may not quite be the wording you want.

 Blog disclosures must be as close to the link or the content as possible.
 The reader must see this before they read or click.
-That means, you cannot just put wording at the bottom of your post or in your footer.
+That means you cannot just put wording at the bottom of your post or in your footer.
 If that is where you’ve got yours right now, you will need to work on moving it.
 Soon.

 The first thing you must do is apply to have branded content on your page.
-It will only take a minute to do and then you have to sit and wait.
+It will only take a minute to do, and then you have to sit and wait.
 Here is how you do this: